 They can be served boiled, baked, steamed or roasted or used in soups and purees.
 You can roast the seeds and eat them as a snack.
 Small and green pumpkins may be relished in the same way as zucchini.
-You can also mash them and consume them.
-In addition, pumpkins are filled with carotene, a percursor to Vitamin A. You cannot get too much Vitamine A by eating carotene because the body regulates conversion from carotene to Vitamin A.
+You can also mash them.
+In addition, pumpkins are filled with carotene, a precursor to Vitamin A. You cannot get too much Vitamine A by eating carotene because the body regulates conversion from carotene to Vitamin A.

 Pumpkin has a range of fantastic health benefits, including being one of the best-known sources of beta-carotene, a powerful antioxidant.
 It also gives orange vegetables and fruits their vibrant color.
 The body converts any ingested beta-carotene into vitamin A. Too much vitamin A is not recommended in pregnancy, however beta-carotene, (the "pre-vitamin A") is safe in pregnancy.

-What is "Pumpkin Spice" and is it safe in Pregnancy?
+What is "pumpkin spice" and is it safe during pregnancy?